On this page

 Make sure your website is standards-compliant and:

-- works in most browsers, such as Internet Explorer, Firefox, Chrome and Safari
+- works in most browsers, such as Chrome, Firefox, Safari, Microsoft Edge and Internet Explorer

 - is easy-to-read on mobile platforms, such as tablets and smartphones